Rajbir Singh

-Rajbir Singh Lohan (born 17 July 1964) is an Indian academic and the current Vice-Chancellor of Maharshi Dayanand University (MDU), Rohtak, Haryana, and Maharishi Valmiki Sanskrit University (MVSU), Kaithal, Haryana.
+Rajbir Singh Lohan (born 17 July 1964) is an Indian academic and the Ex-Vice-Chancellor of Maharshi Dayanand University (MDU), Rohtak, Haryana, and Maharishi Valmiki Sanskrit University (MVSU), Kaithal, Haryana.

 He previously served as the Vice-Chancellor of Dada Lakhmi Chand State University of Performing and Visual Arts and Director of the Consortium for Educational Communication (CEC) in New Delhi.
 During his tenure at MDU, he has overseen academic reforms, international student enrollment, and social outreach initiatives.

 Career

 From 29 November 2012 to 29 December 2017, Rajbir Singh served as the Director of the Consortium for Educational Communication (CEC), New Delhi, an Inter-University Centre (IUC) under the University Grants Commission (UGC).